Why Do I Need a High School Equivalency Diploma?

 - Timing and Pacing.
 Our programs are self-paced, mobile-friendly, and you get 24/7 access.

 - Format and Presentation.
 We built our online programs specifically for adults with a variety of learning styles.

 - Feedback and Review.
 Our programs include review sections, test out options, interactive homerooms, and tools to help you gauge when you’re ready for the test.

 What’s On the High School Equivalency Test?

-All HSE exams (GED, HiSET and TASC) cover 5 basic subjects (Reading, Writing, Math, Science and Social Studies).
+All HSE exams (GED and HiSET) cover 5 basic subjects (Reading, Writing, Math, Science, and Social Studies).

 All that stuff you studied in school… I know what you’re thinking, I don’t remember any of that!

 What you may not know is that the tests themselves focus on reasoning, not memorization.

 It will be more important to know how to think critically… how to use those skills and facts.
 You won’t be asked to recite the periodic table or recall tiny little details from that novel you read 10 years ago, but you will be asked to look at information and show how it can be used and applied.

 Which High School Equivalency Test Do I Take?